Scavix/Erasmus-Projects/README.md

 * Light
 * Soil humidity

+Every data request is in real time!
-Commands are directly programmed into the Telegram bot and every data request is in real time!
+Telegram Commands are directly written into the Telegram Bot!
+It is possible to connect through bluetooth to read the data!
-It is also possible to read data through a serial console in loco.
+It is also possible to read data connecting pc through a serial console in-loco!
+It is possible to use telegram as a remote controller to turno off and on things!